oussama-gourari/Skycast/README.md

   ![](https://i.imgur.com/130YL0a.png)

-- Under *Resources*, click *Compute Engine*, then click *Create Instance* then *Enable the Compute Engine API* if not already enabled.
+- Under *Resources*, click *Compute Engine*, then click *Create Instance* (if this is your first time using Google Cloud you will be asked to Create a billing account), then *Enable the Compute Engine API* if not already enabled.

 - Before proceeding with the VM configuration, we need to create an SSH key pair to be able to communicate with the VM from your local machine.
 On Windows 10 or later, open the Command Prompt and type the following command, replace `WINDOWS_USER` with your username on the Windows machine, `SSH_KEY_FILENAME` and `VM_USERNAME` are of your choice *(don't use space in them)*: